Leymabeans/lame-games/README.md

 ## Development
 Nathan Ley <b>(NathanLeysGit)</b> built the front and backend of the website and Andrew Zwiefel <b>(Zellazoom)</b> created application.
-Both are respondsible for building the games you enjoy but are not respondsible if you mom yells at you for playing our video games too much. <br><br>
+Both are responsible for building the games you enjoy but are not respondsible if you mom yells at you for playing our video games too much. <br><br>